This site requires a more recent version of Adobe Flash Player to function properly.

 High number of subscribers

-Time Warner Cable had close to 11.4 million pay-TV subscribers compared to 11.6 million broadband subscribers at the end of 2013.
-Going forward we expect that broadband subscribers will continue to grow while pay-TV subscribers will remain more or less stagnant in long-term.
+Time Warner Cable has just under 11 million pay-TV subscribers and more than 12 million broadband subscribers, currently.
+Going forward, we expect that broadband subscribers will continue to grow, while the pay-TV subscribers will remain more or less stagnant in the long-term.

 Migration to digital platform